Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

-## Select a scope
+## Select a channel

-You can select the scope for which the attribute values of the products are displayed.
-Only multi-scope attributes can have different values in different scopes.
-Otherwise, the value remain the same in all scopes.
+You can select the channel for which the attribute values of the products are displayed.
+Only multi-channel attributes can have different values in different channels.
+Otherwise, the value remain the same in all channels.

 ### Prerequisites

-At least two scopes must be created and activated in the *PIM* module, see [Create a scope](/DataHub/Integration/CreateScope.md) and [Configure the scope settings](/PIM/Integration/05_ConfigureScopes.md).
+At least two channels must be created and activated in the *PIM* module, see [Create a channel](/DataHub/Integration/CreateChannel.md) and [Configure the channel settings](/PIM/Integration/05_ConfigureChannels.md).

-> [Info] By default, the scope *Actindo Basic* is created and activated in the *PIM* module.
+> [Info] By default, the channel *Actindo Basic* is created and activated in the *PIM* module.

 ### Procedure
 *PIM > Products > Tab LIST*

 ![Product list](/Assets/Screenshots/PIM/Products/List/Products.png "[Product list]")

-1. Click the *Scope* drop-down list in the left column.
+1. Click the *Channel* drop-down list in the left column.
-  All scopes that are activated in the *PIM* module are displayed in the list.
+  All channels that are activated in the *PIM* module are displayed in the list.

-  > [Info] For detailed information about activating a scope in the *PIM* module, see [Configure the scope settings](/PIM/Integration/05_ConfigureScopes.md).
+  > [Info] For detailed information about activating a channel in the *PIM* module, see [Configure the channel settings](/PIM/Integration/05_ConfigureChannels.md).

-2. Select the desired scope in the *Scope* drop-down list.
+2. Select the desired channel in the *Channel* drop-down list.
-  The multi-scope values in the columns change to the values in the selected scope.
-All single scope values remain unchanged.
+  The multi-channel values in the columns change to the values in the selected channel.
+All single channel values remain unchanged.

   > [Info]  If a product has no attribute value defined in the selected language, the value in the corresponding column remains blank.